Mangoes are popular exotic fruit in Australia and for a good reason! But do you know everything there is to know about the delicious fruits?

 Where Do Aussie Mangoes Come from?

-The mango production and mango season are as follows:
+The production and season are as follows:

-- It starts in the Northern Territory (Darwin and Kununurra in September and Katherine / Mataranka in October / November)
+• It starts in the Northern Territory (Darwin and Kununurra in September and Katherine / Mataranka in October / November)

-- Western Australia in September
+• Western Australia in September

-- Queensland’s dry tropical regions (Townsville / Burdekin / Bowen) in mid-November
+• Queensland’s dry tropical regions (Townsville / Burdekin / Bowen) in mid-November

-- Mareeba / Dimbulah in early to mid-December
+• Mareeba / Dimbulah in early to mid-December

-- Central Queensland in late December
+• Central Queensland in late December

-- South East Queensland and Northern New South Wales in January.
+• South East Queensland and Northern New South Wales in January.

-The mango harvest is made up of at least five distinct varieties, with “Kensington Pride” being the most popular (52%), followed by CalypsoTM (22%), R2E2 (13%), Honey GoldTM (7%), Keitt (2%), and other types including Nam Doc Mai, Keo Savoy, Palmer, Keitt, Kent, Parvin, and Brooks.
+The harvest is made up of at least five distinct varieties, with “Kensington Pride” being the most popular (52%), followed by CalypsoTM (22%), R2E2 (13%), Honey GoldTM (7%), Keitt (2%), and other types including Nam Doc Mai, Keo Savoy, Palmer, Keitt, Kent, Parvin, and Brooks.

 90% of the Australian crop is consumed domestically.
 10% of the Australian crop is exported overseas, including the US.